GoalZero26503/yeti-wifi-public/yeti-app/Energy-History-Screen.md

 ### Why does it look like I have supplied more Energy In than Energy Out?

-It's actually entirely natural for Battery systems to require more power to be pumped in than power they can supply out due to various inefficiencies in the system.
-This is particularly notable if there is a constant load on the AC inverter as this requires constant conversion from DC to AC.
+It's natural for Battery systems to require more power to be supplied in than power they can supply out due to various inefficiencies in the system.
+This is particularly notable in systems containing a DC to AC inverter.
+If there is a constant load on the AC inverter, this requires constant conversion from DC to AC.
 Higher inefficiencies are expected at relatively small AC loads, i.e. 50-300W.
-The AC inverter in the Yeti 1500X, Yeti 3000X, and Yeti 6000X is more efficient at higher loads, i.e. 1500W+.
+The AC inverter in the Yeti 1500X, Yeti 3000X, and Yeti 6000X is more efficient at higher loads, i.e. the 600W-1500W range.

 ### Why don't I see any history data?